cepthomas/SbotFormat/README.md

 | Setting            | Description         | Options                                     |
 | :--------          | :-------            | :------                                     |
 | tab_size           | Spaces per tab      | Currently applies to all file types         |

+## Notes

+- `sbot_common.py` contains miscellaneous common components primarily for internal use by the sbot family.
+  This includes a very simple logger primarily for user-facing information, syntax errors and the like.
+  Log file is in $APPDATA\Sublime Text\Packages\User\.SbotStore\sbot.log.